Taking water with multivitamins is generally safe, but be cautious with high doses.

 - Many other plant foods and animal products.

-Multivitamin supplements often contain essential minerals like Iron you shouldn’t take with certain foods and beverages.
+Multivitamins often include minerals like Iron, which should be taken carefully with certain foods and beverages.

 Should You Drink More Water When Taking Vitamins?